McKizzle/Risk-Analysis/README.md

 ## Data
 The datasets that will be visualized will consist of crime statistics from but not limited to; The Bureau of Justice Statistics, Eurostat, Uniform Crime Reporting Program, and the United Nations Office on Drugs and Crime.

+OECD Data to compare wealth and crime rates or other factors that may seem to have an effect on crime rates.